AliProjectHub/Generative-AI/README.md

-# 🦙 Llama Banker
+# LLM Analytics Banker

 ## Overview

-Llama Banker is a Streamlit-based web application designed to provide insights and answers related to the financial performance of a company.
+LLM Analytics Banker is a Streamlit-based web application designed to provide insights and answers related to the financial performance of a company.
 Utilizing the powerful capabilities of the Hugging Face transformers and the Llama Index, this app reads and processes financial documents to generate meaningful responses to user queries.

 ## Features